 Elected November 2017

-Deanna Wathington, MD, MPH, FAAFP, is the executive dean of the Petrock College of Health Sciences and the dean of the School of Graduate Studies at Bethune-Cookman University.
-She previously served as the associate dean for Academic and Student Affairs and the director of the Public Health Practice Program at the University of South Florida College of Public Health.
-Dr. Wathington is a member of the Florida Public Health Association and has served as director of Minority Health for the Florida Department of Health.
-Dr. Wathington has also served as the associate dean for Academic Enrichment at the USF College of Medicine, where she provided instruction across all four years of the curriculum and maintained a busy family medicine practice.
+Deanna Wathington, MD, MPH, FAAFP, is the Medical Director of the Volusia Volunteers in Medicine in Daytona Beach, Florida.
+She previously served as the executive dean of the Petrock College of Health Sciences and the dean of the School of Graduate Studies at Bethune-Cookman University.
+She was also the associate dean for Academic and Student Affairs and the director of the Public Health Practice Program at the University of South Florida College of Public Health.
+She is a member of the Florida Public Health Association and has served as director of Minority Health for the Florida Department of Health.
+She has also served as the associate dean for Academic Enrichment at the USF College of Medicine, where she provided instruction across all four years of the curriculum and maintained a busy family medicine practice.

-She brings over 30 years of experience in the field including service on multiple boards, panels, and workgroups with emphasis on collaboration across multiple sectors to address community health, women’s health, health equity, and advocacy.
+She brings over 30 years of experience in the field including service on multiple boards, panels and workgroups with emphasis on collaboration across multiple sectors to address community health, women’s health, health equity and advocacy.
 She is one of the founding members of the coalition formed to bring the first Federally Qualified Health Center to east Volusia County and led the effort to bring a free clinic for the working uninsured to B-CU in partnership with Volusia Volunteers in Medicine.
-She has served as principal investigator and co-investigator on federal, state, county, and foundation grants.
+She has served as principal investigator and co-investigator on federal, state, county and foundation grants.
 In addition to supporting research, this grant funding also addressed public health workforce and diversity issues through support of student tuition expenses.
 Her scholarly work includes peer-reviewed articles, abstracts, book chapters and panel reports.
-Dr. Wathington is a member of the founding editorial board of the Journal of Healthcare Transformation.
+She is a member of the founding editorial board of the Journal of Healthcare Transformation.